 In the past 20 years, I have taught and tutored children with low IQ's, auditory processing issues, psycho-motor problems, dyslexia, dyscalculia, dysgraphia, cerebral palsy, partially deaf, autism, and a variety of undiagnosed learning issues.
 My experience has taught me to first identify the child's strengths, then build from those; learning needs to be interrelated, not compartmentalized.
 A child with learning disabilities can take what he has mastered and use it to investigate areas in which he/she has weaknesses.
 Presenting a child with a variety of tools and methods to tackle a concept, and assisting the child in finding the method that works best for him/her, is highly successful.

-Assisting students in organizing their study plans and due dates is crucial.
-Pupils who require private tutoring are often lacking in this area.
+I help students get on track.
+Managing study plans and due dates is crucial to academic success.
+Pupils who need private tutoring are often lacking in this skill.

-I also like to present my students with a variety of different methods of studying for a test.
-Too many students think that studying for a test is just rereading the same material.
+Note taking and highlighting are other important skills that every student should learn.
+Additionally, I present scholars with a variety of different methods of studying for tests, as too many think that studying is just rereading the same material.

 My degree is in education with a minor in English.